Struct

 gtk_text_iter_backward_sentence_starts

-up to count
+Calls gtk_text_iter_backward_sentence_start() up to count times,

-is negative, moves forward
+or until it returns FALSE.
+If count is negative, moves forward

 instead of backward.